aish2516/rails_weather_forecast_system/README.md

-# Weather Forecast App
+# Rails Weather Forecast System

 ## Overview
-The Weather Forecast App is a Ruby on Rails application that retrieves weather data for a given address.
+The Rails Weather Forecast System is a Ruby on Rails application that retrieves weather data for a given address.
 It integrates with an external weather API and caches responses to improve performance.
 The application follows best practices by using design patterns such as **Decorator, Service Object, and Factory**, and implements background jobs for efficiency.

 ## Features
 - Fetches weather data based on a given address.